The Gift of Prophecy in the Last Days

 we’ve studied.
 Then in I Cor.
 13 he CONTINUES his discussion of spiritual gifts

-Charity never faileth: but whether there be prophecies, they shall fail; whether
+never faileth: but whether there be prophecies, they

-God wants us to have is perfect or complete being recorded in the scriptures,
+knowledge God wants us to have is perfect or complete being recorded in the

 Learning that spiritual gifts have ceased